forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * For adenovirus based vaccines the adenovirus species and its characterization is needed e.g.  how they distribute, which cells they attach or infect and the clearance kinetics.
   * Haemagglutination is observed for many adenoviruses, which is possibly the cause of the observed thrombosis events.
 Which could be prevented e.g. by dosage or administration adaption (e.g. sprayed to the respiratory tract)
   	> Sprayed vaccines would induce an airway local immunity which unlike systemic immunity provides a good protection against mild disease and transmission.
   * Some adenoviruses have a broad cell tropism.
-When infecting replication capable cells, adenovirus possibly increase the cancer risk.
+When infecting replication capable cells, adenovirus could in theory increase the cancer risk.

 In conclusion, the safety of vaccines can only be ensured by symptoms if a thorough understanding of their behavior in the body is known.